 All you need to complete this little book is something to make marks.
 I love the classic black Sharpie and have let my kids use them since they were toddlers.
 We have all survived with minimal damage.

 Whatever you choose to use try keeping it free of color!
 Keeping it black and white keeps the focus on the element of line!
-You will be amazed at the variety of things kids can come up with given a single marker!
+Your kids will amaze you what they can make with a single marker!

 The element of line is a pretty straightforward one.
 Mostly.
 Each page has everything on it that you need to complete that page.
 Start with concrete concepts like directionality and pattern.